CrypticSignal/video-quality-metrics/README.md

 # Compare x264 or x265 presets
 A command line program that automates the testing of x264 or x265 presets with FFmpeg.
-A for-loop is used to encode the chosen video with every preset from "veryslow" to "ultrafast.
+A for-loop is used to encode the chosen video with every preset apart from 'placebo' ('veryslow', 'slower', 'slow', 'medium', 'fast', 'faster', 'veryfast', 'superfast' and 'ultrafast').
 This saves you from manually having to start a new encode with each preset.
-Also, the time taken for each preset, the resulting file size and the product of the two is logged to a .txt file.
+You can change the presets that are testing by simply editing the list in line 2 of compare-presets.py.
+The time taken for each preset, the resulting filesize, the filesize compared to the original (as a percentage) and (optionally) the VMAF value of each encode is presented in a table.
 # Features
 - Automatically encodes a video file with each preset ('veryslow', 'slower', 'slow', 'medium', 'fast', 'faster', 'veryfast', 'superfast' and 'ultrafast').